Bamboozle98/REU/Data/Data_README.md

 The FID dataset is comprised of almost half a million images that were scraped from the web and organized into clades for classification by a neural network.
 In addition to their organization of clades, they also seemed to place each image into a genus within each clade.
 My goal for this project is to take the clade theropod and create a convolutional neural network (CNN) to see if it can classify theropod dinosaur fossil images into the genera provided in the dataset.
 Make note that I am not an expert or even novice paleontologist and therefore cannot validate the accuracy to which these fossil images were organized.
 My goal is to create a model that will classify the images from the FID using the class structure (directory structure) provided by the FID.

+After I modified any given version of my data, I ran the 'data_split.py' file on my new modified theropod folder.
+This script split the available data into a training set, a validation set, and a testing set with the ratios 80%, 10%, and 10% respectively.
+These are the data files I reference for data generation within my models.
+For instance:

+    tr_data = ImageDataGenerator()
+    train_data = tr_data.flow_from_directory(directory="E:/My Data v.3/split_data/train",
+                                             target_size=(224, 224))

+is an example of how I load these datasets into my models.

 # Dataset Version Control
 For this project, I created a total of 5 different version of my dataset to train the models on.
 Every new version is meant to be an improvement on the previous for training purpose.
 The changes made to each iteration was either class removal, data cleaning, or data supplementation.